jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

 what the Annotation Interface is and aims to accomplish, and explained how it fits into the PharMe system.

 The main part of the consultation revolved around use case testing.
-I chose to have the expert use the Annotation Interface in real scenarios, rather than merely presenting the application to them, to get more comprehensive feedback and explore aspects that might otherwise have been missed.
+Instead of merely presenting the application to them, I chose to have the expert use the Annotation Interface in real scenarios to get more comprehensive feedback and explore aspects that might otherwise have been missed.

 Before introducing the testing scenarios, I explained the aims, focus and process of the testing and asked the expert to

 - think out loud and mention anything that is unclear, and
-- focus on fundamental functionality over suggestions to improve the visual interface
+- focus on fundamental functionality, rather than suggestions to improve the visual interface

 \noindent during the testing process.
 Furthermore, I reminded them that the testing is not meant to test them, but the Annotation Interface as an